KevMcEwan/kevin_mcewan_pda/week_05_tests/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 require_relative('card.rb')
 class CardGame

-  def checkforAce(card)         #should be snake_case
+  def checkforAce(card)
-    if card.value = 1
+    if card.value = 1           #should read if card.value == 1
       return true
     else
       return false
     end
   end

+  #above - no initialize method
+  #above - checkforAce should be in snake_case - check_for_ace

   dif highest_card(card1 card2) #dif should be spelled def, no comma between arguments if card1.value > card2.value
-    return card.name            #card is not an argument in this method, should be card1.name is not an attribute or method else
-    card2                       #once card.name method/attribute, should be card2.name
+    return card.name            #should return card1
+  else
+    card2
   end
 end                             #too many ends in this method end

 def self.cards_total(cards)
+  total                         #total should = 0
-  total                         #total does not equal anything for card in cards
+  for card in cards
     total += card.value
+    return "You have a total of" + total
+  end
+end

-    return "You have a total of" + total  #should read "You have a total of #{self.cards_total}" end end
+#above - return should read "You have a total of #{self.cards_total}" and should come before the final end. +total is not required

 #missing an "end" to end the class

 ```